Developer

 Use Async Events API to queue jobs to import objects into Assets

-This tutorial describes how to divide your Assets import data into smaller submission chunks to avoid hitting the 55 second invocation limit of Forge.
+This tutorial describes how to divide your Assets import data into smaller submission chunks to avoid hitting the async events invocation runtime limit of Forge.
+Refer to forge documentation for more details on the invocation limits.
 The app you will create as a part of this tutorial uses the Async Events API to queue events that fetch and send data to Assets via the Imports REST API.
 You will also get exposed to the Forge Storage API through this tutorial.

 Before you begin